noureddine409/reservation/README.md

 We are a team of four interns at NorSys Afrique, working together to complete this project.
 Here's a brief introduction to each team member:

-1. [Nour-eddine Lachgar]: [Provide a short bio or background of the first team member]
+1. [Nour-eddine Lachgar](https://github.com/noureddine409): [Provide a short bio or background of the first team member]
 2. [Chaimae Alkur]: [Provide a short bio or background of the second team member]
 3. [Hajar Abouyahya]: [Provide a short bio or background of the third team member]
 4. [Wafa Almoubarik]: [Provide a short bio or background of the fourth team member]